Revya7/revue_visualizer/README.md

-hosted on a friend's domain https://uplody.com/visualizer/
+Hosted on a friend's domain https://uplody.com/visualizer/

+Inspired by a youtube video made by Clément Mihailescu

 # revue_visualizer